RohithS98/Tirutsava2019-website/ReactJSTest/ReadMe.md

 <code>create-react-app</code>

-Finally copy the src and public folders into your react app(overwrite previous folders) and then type
+Finally copy the src, package.json, package-lock.json and public folders into your react app(overwrite previous files) and then type

 <code>npm start</code>